openthread/spinel-spec/core/intro-properties.md

 # Property Overview #

-Spinel is largely a property-based protocol between an Operating System (OS) and one or more Network Control Processors (NCP).
-Its theory of operation is similar to representational state transfer (REST), with a property defined for every attribute of the operational state of a network interface for which an IPv6 node may need the typical operators, i.e. Create, Read, Update, Delete and Alert.
+Spinel is largely a property-based protocol.
+The NCP exposes various properties that the host can manipulate to control its behavior.
+The theory of operation is similar to representational state transfer (REST)(TODO:CITE), with a property defined for every attribute of the operational state of a network interface for which an IPv6 node may need the typical operators, i.e. Create, Read, Update, Delete and Alert.

-The inspiration of the approach used in Spinel was memory-mapped hardware registers for peripherals.
-The goal is to avoid, as much as possible, the use of large complicated structures and/or method argument lists.
-The reason for avoiding these is because they have a tendency to change, especially early in development.
-Adding or removing a property from a structure can render the entire protocol incompatible.
-By using properties, conforming to a well-designed information model, extending the protocol is usually as simple as an additional property.
+The inspiration of the approach used in Spinel was the concept of hardware registers for peripherals.
+The goal was to avoid, as much as possible, the use of large complicated structures and/or method argument lists.
+The reason for avoiding these is because they have a tendency to change in incompatible ways, especially early in development.
+For example, adding or removing an argument from a command will render the entire protocol incompatible.
+By using properties and conforming to a well-designed information model, extending the protocol is usually as simple as an additional property.

 Almost all features and capabilities are implemented using properties.
-Most new features that are initially proposed as operators can be adapted to be property-based instead.
+Most new features that are initially proposed as explicit commands can be satisfactorily adapted to be property-based instead.
+In cases where doing so is particularly awkward, explicit commands are used instead (See (#commands)).

-In Spinel, properties are identified by unsigned integer between 0 and 2,097,151 (See (#packed-unsigned-integer)) called "keys" because they are unique to each defined property, and they are recorded in a registry (EDITOR: proposal is to create an IANA registry) with some ranges already reserved for future expansion of the core and other ranges available for profile specialization.
+Properties are identified by a unique unsigned integer value between 0 and 2,097,151 (See (#packed-unsigned-integer)) called a "property key".
+Property keys are recorded in the Spinel property key registry (EDITOR: proposal is to create an IANA registry) with some ranges already reserved for future expansion of the core and other ranges available for profile specialization.

+What follows is a overview of how properties work.

 ## Property Operators ##

-Each property is defined with a value type (see (#property-types)), and one or more of the following synchronous operators that an OS apply with values of that defined type:
+Conceptually, the following operations are used by the OS to query or change a property's value:

 *   `VALUE_GET`
 *   `VALUE_SET`
 *   `VALUE_INSERT`
 *   `VALUE_REMOVE`

-In addition, each property may all define one or more of the following operators that NCP apply for the purpose of notifying the OS, either synchronously or asynchronously, of changes to the value of that property.
+In addition, the following operations can be used by the NCP to indicate changes to the value of a property:

 *   `VALUE_IS`
 *   `VALUE_INSERTED`
 *   `VALUE_REMOVED`

+Not all properties support all of the above operations.
+Which operations are supported is generally determined by two things: what type of property it is and that property's readability/writability.

 ## Property Types ##